hydroper/as3parser/docs/features.md

 ## Keywords

-Keywords are valid identifiers after dot and `?.`.
+- Keywords are valid identifiers after dot and `?.`.
+- A keyword can be used as an identifier as in `#keyword`.

 ## Asynchronous and generators